gihanf/java-examples/chapter8-io.md

 - Similar to what we saw before except with Strings

 #### 3. ObjectInputStream and ObjectOutputStream
-- Use these classes to write data model classes to disk.
+Use these classes for object serialization/deserialization

-- objectOutputStream.writeObject(object)
+**_Serializing objects_**: objectOutputStream.writeObject(object)

-- objectInputStream.readObject()
+**_De-serializing objects_**: objectInputStream.readObject()
+- We know we've reached the end of the stream when an IOException is thrown
+- You could use while(in.available() > 0){} instead.. _however_ it only tells you the number of blocks that can be read without blocking the next caller.
+I.e. it can return 0 even when there are more bytes to read.

+##### 3.1 Understanding Object Creation
+When deserializing an object:
+- Constructor of the serialized object is **NOT** called
+- Java calls first no-arg constructor for the first nonserializable parent class
+     - skipping constructors of any serialized class in between
+     - static or default initializations are ignored

-##### 3.1 Serializable interface
+##### 3.2 Serializable interface
 - It's a marker interface, there's no methods to implement
-- *transient* methods won't be serialized
+- *transient* members won't be serialized
-- *static* methods won't be serialized
+- *static* members won't be serialized
 - For a class that implements the Serializable interface, all instance members must also implement Serializable
 - Attempting to serialize an object that is not serializable will result in a NotSerializableException
 - Doesn't make sense to mark all classes as Serializable e.g. process heavy threads like Thread class.